Every year, numerous holidays are celebrated in Algeria. Below are the main dates for these festivities:January 1: New Year's Day (national)

-In Algeria, New Year's Day is a cause for celebration with friends and family.7-8 January 2016: Eid Al-mawlid an-Nabawi (national)
+In Algeria, New Year's Day is a cause for celebration with friends and family.3rd month of the Hijiri calendar: Eid Al-mawlid an-Nabawi (national)

 The birth of the Prophet Muhammad is celebrated each year in Algeria.
-Prayers and celebrations during these two days make them a family-holiday.20 March: International Francophonie Day (national)
+Prayers and celebrations during these two days make them a family-holiday.March 20: International Francophonie Day (national)

 49 French-language speaking countries including Algeria celebrate their link with France.
-Poetry and writing contests are held for the youth, as well as meals and games for everyone.1 May: Labour Day (national)
+Poetry and writing contests are held for the youth, as well as meals and games about French culture and language for everyone.May 1: Labour Day (national)

-The Anniversary of the Algerian coup d'état of June 19th 1965 which saw Houari Boumédiène take over as president is cause for yearly celebration.5 July: Independence Day (national)
+The Anniversary of the Algerian coup d'état of June 19th 1965 which saw Houari Boumédiène take over as president is cause for yearly celebration.July 5: Independence Day (national)

 This holiday commemorates the Independence of Algeria as proclaimed on July 5th 1962 by General de Gaulle.
-It is an opportunity for many official speeches, parades and popular rejoicing.7 July 2016: Eid ul-Fitr (national)
+It is an opportunity for many official speeches, parades and popular rejoicing.August 21 (date set according to the Hijri calendar): Eid al-Adha (national)

-It is considered the most important of the yearly Muslim holidays and honours Ibrahim as a model for all believers. .
-This is also an occasion for sumptuous family gatherings, for which it is recommended to multiply offerings and gifts.1 November: Anniversary of the Revolution (national)
+It is considered the most important of the yearly Muslim holidays and honours Ibrahim as a model for all believers.
+This is also an occasion for sumptuous family gatherings, for which it is recommended to multiply offerings and gifts.November 1: Anniversary of the Revolution (national)